-During my daily dialogue with Aya there have been many lessons around my thought patterns and some of the best lessons came when I was actually in ceremony (after ingesting Aya).. or so I thought.
-The reason I thought this was because during ceremony, I didn’t have my usual defense mechanisms at play – I was a captive audience.
-However, during one particularly memorable ceremony, Aya deliberately allowed my thoughts to occur as they normally would and used this opportunity to show me how I allowed my thoughts to get in the way of doing the things I wanted to do in my life.
+During my daily dialogue with this inner teacher that has been available to me following my first Ayahuasca retreat, there have been many lessons around my thought patterns and some of the best lessons came when I was actually in ceremony (after ingesting the brew).. or so I thought.
+The reason I thought this was because during ceremony, I didn’t have my usual defence mechanisms at play – I was a captive audience.
+However, during one particularly memorable ceremony, Ayahuasca deliberately allowed my thoughts to occur as they normally would and used this opportunity to show me how I allowed my thoughts to get in the way of doing the things I wanted to do in my life.
 She literally showed me these thoughts as they occurred right after she had encouraged me to consider doing something wonderful.
-My conception of this wonderful endeavour was inevitably followed by thoughts that began to belittle this idea and make it seem not realistic or unlikely to succeed.
+My conception of this wonderful endeavour was inevitably followed by thoughts that belittled this idea and made it seem not realistic or unlikely to succeed.
 Ayahuasca then pointed out how these thoughts themselves were the barriers I faced – not the subject or content of the thoughts, just the actual thoughts themselves.
 Then Ayahuasca said “Tell Them!” in an emphatic way.